TriumphLLC/Blend4Web/deploy/doc/ru/_sources/developers.rst.txt

     ...

+This only applies to the old CommonJS notation.
+If you are using ES6, modules can be simply plugged into your main application file using **import** method.

 The :b4wref:`b4w.register` method is used for registering modules.
 You can only register custom modules if their names do not coincide with the regular API modules.
 If necessary, the :b4wref:`b4w.module_check` method to check if a module with a given name is present:

 .. code-block:: javascript